 The Olympic/Colonial appeared ready to continue a difficult pattern in the Carpenter Cup baseball tournament.

-Even though the Olympic/Colonial has won a record five Carpenter Cup titles, the franchise entered this season's 25th edition having lost eight consecutive first-round games.
+Even though the Olympic/Colonial has won a record five Carpenter Cup titles, the team entered this season's 25th edition having lost eight consecutive first-round games.

 And when the team trailed, 9-5, to fellow South Jersey foe Tri-Cape with two outs and a runner on third base in the top of the ninth inning, the dubious streak appeared ready to continue.